Standardized Testing & Language Proficiency

 Regardless of the standardized test result used in the admissions process, all admitted students will be required to take the English Essay Examination offered by the Columbia University American Language Program in their second year at Sciences Po before beginning their coursework at Columbia if English is not their native language and was not the primary language of instruction in their secondary school.

 If French was not the primary language of instruction for the candidate’s high school or secondary education, the candidate must submit results from a recent Diplôme d'études en langue française (DELF) exam in addition to their other standardized test scores.
 Scores should be sent directly to the Office of Admissions from the testing service.
 All non-native French speakers must submit standardized exam results to demonstrate French fluency.
-The Dual BA Program Admissions Committee requires the equivalent to a minimum score of B2 on the DELF.
+The Dual BA Program Admissions Committee requires the equivalent of a minimum score of B2 on the DELF.
 Other standardized tests that can be used to fulfill this requirement are:

 Students Exempted from the French Language Testing Requirement